 ERP Project Cost Categories

-Before we start understanding each cost element, let’s first discuss their categories that impact the costs of an ERP project.
+Before we start understanding each cost element, let’s first discuss the categories that impact the costs of an ERP project.

 Depending on the complexity of the project, the category of costs could vary.
 For example, the regulatory or public sector space could have many more cost elements underneath hosting costs.